Elizabeth A. Rauscher, Professor, PhD, President, Born: March 18, 1937; died, July 3rd, 2019

 Hi Elizabeth –

-I just came upon the work of Nassim Haramein where I learned from his
+I just came upon the work of Nassim Haramein where I learned about his

 a scaling law essentially to encapsulate the universe.
 How is that going?